Construction Law Survival Manual

 Don’t forget that you have an additional opportunity to request security when your customer is in default.
 Tell the customer that you will accommodate him so long as the customer accommodates you with some security arrangement.
 If you are asked for additional time, tell the customer that you don’t mind waiting so long as you know that you will be paid eventually.
 Providing consensual security is not a problem for a debtor, as long as they pay you.
 If they are unwilling to provide you personal guarantees, an assignment of accounts receivable or some other security interest, this is the most accurate indication that they doubt their ability to pay.

 Take debtors at their word.
 It is the surest way to know who is sincere.
 If they are certain you will be paid "Wednesday when the general contractor pays," there should not be any problem assigning you that account receivable or contacting the general contractor to confirm the payment—and perhaps request a joint check.
 If a debtor retreats at these suggestions, you are receiving an important indication that he is not telling you the truth.

-A detailed discussion of various consensual security agreements appears in other chapters of this book.2 Appendix 9 is an example of a Joint Check Agreement.
-Appendix 14. is a simple assignment of an account receivable.
-Appendix 12 is a Security Agreement that can cover a variety of properties.
+A detailed discussion of various consensual security agreements appears in other chapters of this book.2 Project Trust Agreement (Appendix 9) is an example of a Joint Check Agreement.
+Assignment of Funds (Appendix 18) is a simple assignment of an account receivable.
+Assets Security Agreement (Appendix 16) is a Security Agreement that can cover a variety of properties.